 UK: Ailing Vauxhall asks for state cash

+Struggling UK car maker Vauxhall hopes for a state handout, the firm's boss said on Thursday, according to a report from the BBC.
 At least £5m in government cash will be needed to ensure that the Ellesmere Port plant wins work building 180,000 new-style Vectra cars a year from 2002, the BBC reported Vauxhall chief executive Nick Reilly as saying.